JDoYo/saveyourself/<SaveYourself>_Project Management.md

 STD: Tested and documented for Multiplayer feature (Test Case 3), Pause feature (Test Case 4), View Score feature (Test Case 6), and Voulme Controls (Test Case 7).
 Checked for minor edits to the documents.

-Meetings: Attended all of the meetings held.
+Meetings: Attended all of the meetings that were held.

 **Kristofer Oubre:**

-Project Management: Fixed the title and also contributed to Section 6.
+Project Management: Fixed the title, contributed to Section 6, and did last minute error checking.

 SRS: Contributed to Sections 2.4, 2.5, 2.7, 4.1, 4.3, and 4.4.
 Also, worked on formatting, error checking, and created the Use Case Diagram in Appendix B.